What is Macular Degeneration?

 - Poor colour sensitivity

-Early detection of macular degeneration is crucial to save sight.
+Early detection of macular degeneration is crucial to saving your sight.
 Earlier diagnosis allows for earlier treatment to slow the disease progression.

-The treatment options available to you depend on what type of macular degeneration you have and what stage they are in.
+The treatment options available to you depend on what type of macular degeneration you have and what stage you are in.

 1. Dry macular degeneration: caused by the gradual loss of retinal cells.
 Results in gradual loss of central vision.